Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 4. Xiang (湘语 / 湘語)

-They root the Xiang or Hunanese dialect of the Chinese language in Hunan province in Southern China.
-Here, this is the most commonly spoken dialect.
+They root the Xiang or Hunanese dialect of the Chinese language in Hunan province in southern China.
+This is the most commonly spoken dialect here.

 The topography of the southern province is such that Mandarin-speaking states surround it.
 Thus, the Xiang dialect is heavily influenced by the standard Mandarin Chinese.

-That’s why the Xiang dialect is the closest to Mandarin among the primary groupings of the idioms of Chinese.
-There are two sub-dialects of the language, which are named New Xiang and Old Xiang.
+That’s why the Xiang dialect is the closest to Mandarin among the primary groupings of Chinese idioms.
+The language has two sub-dialects, New Xiang and Old Xiang.

 While Changsha, Hunan’s capital, speaks the new variation of Xiang, Shuangfeng and several other locations in Hunan are dominated by the older variety.